shivannis/xandr-docs-public/xandr-docs/articles/curate/using-events-and-parameters.md

 ---
-title : Using Events and Parameters description : Learn how after configuring universal pixel, you can add value and use it to identify events, such as adding an item to a shopping cart.
+title :  Microsoft Curate - Using Events and Parameters description : Learn how after configuring universal pixel, you can add value and use it to identify events, such as adding an item to a shopping cart.
 ms.date : 11/15/2023

 ---

-# Using events and parameters
+#  Microsoft Curate - Using events and parameters

 After you have configured your universal pixel, you can add value by configuring it to identify events, such as adding an item to a shopping